Maselko/Config/README.md

-# config
+# Config
-Configuration files backup.
+The backup for all my config files.